DavidGarHeredia/SRC-MSPP/README.md

-# A Solution Method for the Shared Resource Constrained Multi-Shortest Path Problem (SRC-MSPP)
+# A Solution Method for the Shared Resource-Constrained Multi-Shortest Path Problem (SRMSPP)

-In this repo you will find the code to reproduce the experiments in **(Citation TBA)**.
+In this repo you will find the code to reproduce the experiments in [1].
 Before describing the code notice that:

-1. The data sets employed in **Citation TBA** can be download from [this link](https://mega.nz/file/HFdWRaSC#75TxZWam7IW1FkvNApv5JXu89kbdNjAX6uvUXYVSL50).
+1. The data sets employed in [1] can be download from [this link](https://mega.nz/file/HFdWRaSC#75TxZWam7IW1FkvNApv5JXu89kbdNjAX6uvUXYVSL50).
 From now on, every time I refer to a particular collection of data sets, I will mean these. **WARNING:** If you are going to download the data sets, be aware: the size of these, once decompressed, is about 50 GB.

 2. The code solves the problem either by exact methods or using the matheuristic described in **Citation TBA**.
 In any case [Gurobi](https://www.gurobi.com/) is required, i.e.: you need to have this solver installed to compile and execute the code.